CUBRID/cubrid-manual/en/sql/query/update.rst

 UPDATE
 ******

-You can update the column value of a record stored in the target table to a new one by using the **UPDATE** statement.
+You can update the column value of a record stored in the target table or view to a new one by using the **UPDATE** statement.
 Specify the name of the column to update and a new value in the **SET** clause, and specify the condition to be used to extract the record to be updated in the :ref:`where-clause`.
 You can one or more tables only with one **UPDATE** statement.

+.. note:: Updating a view with **JOIN** syntax is possible from 10.0 version.

 ::